a2z2k26/bumba-voice/docs/voice/CONVERSATIONAL_IDENTITY.md

 **Voice then Text:**
 ```
 1. Voice conversation active (using converse)
-   → Respond to "Chatta" naturally
+   → Respond to "Bumba" naturally

 2. Voice conversation ends (wait_for_response=False)
    → Identity becomes inactive

 3. User switches to text mode
-   → Respond as Claude Code, no "Chatta" references
+   → Respond as Claude Code, no "Bumba" references
 ```

 **Text then Voice:**